Seed Funding

 • Projects that foster the development of new innovative, interdisciplinary courses and degree and non-degree programs in fields involving emerging technologies.
 These projects could address the anticipated technical workforce needs of the region and/or integrate the study of social/cultural, environmental and ethical issues as well as specific technologies.

-See the full request for proposals for complete details, including submission instructions.
+See the below request for proposals for complete details, including application package submission instructions.
+Submissions for the 2024-2026 funding period are due on February 23, 2024.